A film that divides, but you might rethink your opinion after the Absolute Beginners BFI screening and Julian Temple Q&A.

 Absolute Beginners – it was the film franchise that couldn’t fail.
 A cult novel that reads like a film screenplay, a ‘hip’ director and a bag load of goodwill.
 But it did fail – and unlike most movies that get ripped apart by the critics, this one didn’t even get belated cult status.
-But is it really so bad?
-Well…

 In fact, watching it now it seems more like a traditional West End show.
 There’s was another problem too – it was the 1980s.

-The good points include James Fox’s ability to keep a straight face as Henley the old school fashion designer, Bowie’s theme tune (arguably his last decent ‘pop’ song) and a ‘plot’ that stays relatively faithful to the book, even if it does miss out a many of the better parts.
+The good points include James Fox’s ability to keep a straight face as Henley the old school fashion designer, Bowie’s theme tune (arguably his last decent ‘pop’ song) and a ‘plot’ that stays relatively faithful to the book, even if it does miss out many of the better parts.